Friday, June 21, 2024

 For example, if the server has to update when the user clicks on the like button, then for this the onclick event of JavaScript has to be handled.
 When this event is generated, event handler function is called.
 In this function, you will pass this request to the server using the XMLHttpRequest Object.

 This request reaches the server through the AJAX engine.
-You will be told about this object in a separate tutorial.
+You will be told about this object in the forthcoming sections of this tutorial.

 The AJAX engine is on the client side only.
 The AJAX engine is nothing but a combination of JavaScript and XMLHttpRequest object.
 The AJAX engine will establish a connection to the server in background and update the page e.g. the number of likes on the page.